mberlanda/jsonschema_serializer/README.md

 This purpose of this gem is to generate [JsonSchema](http://json-schema.org/).
 This can be achieved with a builder class or an `ActiveRecord` wrapper.
+The gem is available for both Rails 4, 5 or in Ruby standalone projects.

 Since the project is still at an early stage, please do not hesitate to [open issues / feature requests](https://github.com/mberlanda/jsonschema_serializer/issues) or fork this repo for pull requests.